Loom: Shedding methods

-Heddle-bar
+Heddle-bar and shed-rod

+Heddle-rods and shedding-sticks are not the fastest way to weave, but they are very simple to make, needing only sticks and yarn.
+They are often used on vertical and backstrap looms.
+They allow the creation of elaborate supplementary-weft brocades.
+They are also used on modern tapestry looms; the frequent changing of weft colour in tapestry makes weaving tapestry slow, so using faster, more complex shedding systems isn't worthwhile.
+The same is true of looms for handmade knotted-pile carpet; hand-knotting each pile thread to the warp takes far more time than weaving a couple of weft threads to hold the pile in place.

-A heddle-bar is simply a stick placed across the warp and tied to individual warp threads.
-When it is lifted, it pulls the warp threads it is tied to out of position, creating a shed.
+At its simplest, a heddle-bar is simply a stick placed across the warp and tied to individual warp threads.
+It is not tied to all of the warp threads; for a plain tabby weave, it is tied to every other thread.
+The little loops of string used to tie the wraps to the heddle bar are called heddles or leashes.
+When the heddle-bar is pulled perpendicular to the warp, it pulls the warp threads it is tied to out of position, creating a shed.

-A warp-weighted loom (see diagram) typically uses a heddle-bar.
+A warp-weighted loom (see diagram) typically uses a heddle-bar, or several.
 It has two upright posts (C); they support a horizontal beam (D), which is cylindrical so that the finished cloth can be rolled around it, allowing the loom to be used to weave a piece of cloth taller than the loom, and preserving an ergonomic working height.
 The warp threads (F, and A and B) hang from the beam and rest against the shed rod (E).
-The heddle-bar (G) is tied to some of the warp threads (A, but not B), usign loops of string called leashes (H).
+The heddle-bar (G) is tied to some of the warp threads (A, but not B), using loops of string called leashes (H).
 So when the heddle rod is pulled out and placed in the forked sticks protruding from the posts (not lettered, no technical term given in citation), the shed (1) is replaced by the counter-shed (2).
 By passing the weft through the shed and the counter-shed, alternately, cloth is woven.

-Heddle-rods are used on modern tapestry looms.
+Several heddle-bars can be used side-by-side; three or more can be used to weave twill weaves, for instance.

+There are also other ways to create counter-sheds.
+A shed-rod is simpler and easier to set up than a heddle-bar, and can make a counter-shed.
+A shed-rod (shedding stick, shed roll) is simply a stick woven through the warp threads.
+When pulled perpendicular to the threads (or rotated to stand on edge, for wide, flat shedding rods), it creates a counter shed.
+The combination of a heddle-bar and a shedding-stick can create the shed and countershed needed for a plain tabby weave, as in the video.